StanSvec/dropwizard-authorization/README.md

 ```

 ### Using expressions
-You need to implement `ExpressionEngine` interface or use [MVEL Expression Engine](https://github.com/StanSvec/dropwizard-authorization-mvel).
+You need to implement `ExpressionEngine` interface or use [Java EL 3.0 Expression Engine](https://github.com/StanSvec/dropwizard-authorization-el).

 ### @Auth annotation
 `@Auth` annotation is used for protecting resources.
 Unlike Dropwizard `@Auth` annotation this annotation supports defining roles and expressions for authorization purposes.
 The annotation can be used on type (class) or method.